jakelazaroff/unpm/README.md

   }
 }
 ```

-Your first reaction might be "that looks like an import map".
-And you'd be right: `unpm.json` files are also valid import maps!

 Unlike other package managers, unpm lets you install packages from any website.
 We recommend [esm.sh](https://esm.sh), but any website will work — [cdnjs](https://cdnjs.com), GitHub raw links, even your own personal website!